appleseedlab/icse25/experiments/fuzzing/README.md

 - ./debian_image/ - the path to the directory that contains a debian image like 'bullseye.img' and its ssh key 'bullseye.id_rsa' that are used to boot the kernel images built during the fuzzing experiments.
-- ./camera_ready/configuration_files/syzbot_configuration_files - the path to the
-directory that contains the syzkaller configuration files used during the fuzzing
 - ./experiments/fuzzing/output/ - the path to the directory where the results of the fuzzing experiments will be saved.